 My day-to-day can vary drastically but mainly consists of communicating with my suite clients to execute any of their needs.
 My team and I are the direct report with the suite managers on the client end to ensure all their ideas and inquiries are answered.

 Meeting my clients is a huge focus both on and off-season to ensure there is always fluid communication between all parties.
-There are areas where we get to be creative, like through creating events, gifting, and executing new communication for clients.
+There are areas where we get to be creative, like creating events, gifting, and executing new communication for clients.
 Sales is a huge passion for me, so staying on top of what my clients need above and beyond what they already have with us, keeps things fresh and fun!

 How did your volunteer experiences while in University help prepare you for your role as Account Manager of Premium Service (Executive Suites) at MLSE?

 During my time at University, I was a part of the PR and Marketing Committee that supported the planning of a student-run fashion show called Mass Exodus.
-To date, this is still something I am very proud of as it gave me a lot of experience and exposure with event planning, marketing strategies, partnership plans, and the legal side of events.
+To date, this is still something I am very proud of as it gave me a lot of experience and exposure to event planning, marketing strategies, partnership plans, and the legal side of events.

 During my time at Ryerson, I decided to get my feet wet in the charity world and joined the Fashion Heals 4 SickKids fundraising committee which I am a part of today.
 This is an annual high-end fashion show charity event to raise money for cancer research at SickKids Hospital.
 I believe it is so important to do things outside of work and personal life to give back to a greater good, so this is something I will be involved in for years to come with hopes of creating a charity of my own soon.